bandonga/bandonga.github.io/_drafts/RHCSA/0-start.md

 ---
-title: 1Z0-133 Oracle WebLogic Server 12c Administration I
+title: RHCSA - Red Hat Certified System Administrator Guide
-excerpt: This certification guide will provide a comprehensive overview of Weblogic 12c.
+excerpt: This certification guide will provide a comprehensive overview of Linux RHEL 7, covering the EX200 exam topics.
 last_modified_at: 2018-01-02 21:28:04 +00:00
 toc: true
 ---

-This certification guide will provide a comprehensive overview of Linux .
-It will the cover the RHCSA [exam topics](https://education.oracle.com/pls/web_prod-plq-dad/db_pages.getpage?page_id=5001&get_params=p_exam_id:1Z0-133) with simple explanations, for an Administration beginner level.
-The content of this course is based on the official [documentation](https://docs.oracle.com/middleware/1212/wls/index.html).
+This certification guide will provide a comprehensive overview of Linux.
+It will the cover the [RHCSA](https://www.redhat.com/en/services/certification/rhcsa) certification with the EX200 [exam topics](https://www.redhat.com/en/services/training/ex200-red-hat-certified-system-administrator-rhcsa-exam) in simple explanations, for an Administration beginner level.
+The content of this course is based on the official [documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/).
 The exam is validated against version RHEL 7.

 Each topic will have an experimental laboratory, to practice the knowledge learned.